Thank You Letter to a Friend After a Favor or Kind Gesture

 TL;DR - Thanking a Friend After a Favor

 A thank-you letter to a friend after a favor works best when it names the help, not just the feeling.
-The common mistake is adding more emotion instead of one concrete detail.
+The most common mistake is adding more emotion instead of including one concrete detail.

-Keep the message warm, specific and proportionate.
+Keep the message warm, specific, and proportionate.
 If the favor was simple, let the note stay short.
-If the help carried real effort, name what it changed and close in a way that sounds like your actual friendship.
+If the help took real effort, name what it changed and close in a way that sounds like your actual friendship.